CSS: Unavoidable Bad Parts

 Let’s start with a bare (but still semantic) HTML markup of a blog

 article, without any CSS.
-If you open it in a browser, it will show
+If you open it in a browser, it will show something.
+The content isn’t

-certain color, font and size.
+unstyled — the text is of a certain color, font and size.
 Headers are bigger than the main text,

-links are underlined, etc. These are the default styles of your
+links are underlined, etc. These are the default styles of your browser.
+They are helpful!
+The

-between the browsers.
-So, even when you add your own CSS, and the end
+problem is that these styles differ between the browsers.
+So, even when you add your own CSS, and

-result looks fine in your browser, I might see something different,
+the end result looks fine in your browser, I might see something different, because you might rely

-last bit is the killer here — the problem is in something you didn’t write.
+on a browser default, without knowing it.
+The last bit is the killer here — the problem is in

 The general solution here is a CSS reset, or normalization — starting your CSS with an explicit set of rules, overriding defaults.
 Not because defaults are inherently bad, because they are inconsistent.
 I don’t know which set of rules you need to override in practice, it’s a good idea to compare several existing CSS resets.